SONUSCORE THE ORCHESTRA COMPLETE – EXPAND AND CONQUER

 Of course, one library can’t cover the whole gamut of sound.
 If you want something quiet, look to Spitfire Audios Albion V. The Orchestra is undoubtedly better off at the big shouty stuff, epic trailers and wall-of-sound Hollywood soundtracks.

-The brass features a good range of instruments, but not comprehensive.
+The brass features a good range of instruments, but is not comprehensive.
 The obligatory French Horns are here (for more of that epic wall-of-sound style I mentioned), trumpets, trombone and low brass ensemble.
 However, the brass section is very raw sounding and quite aggressive.
 This matches perfectly with the strings, of course.
 But do not expect anything subtle.

 The woodwinds section contains all your usuals – flute, clarinet, oboe, bassoon and contrabassoon.
-On the whole, all sounding very nice, with none of the brass and string overkill.
+On the whole, all sounded very nice, with none of the brass and string overkill.
 The oboe, in particular, is wonderful sounding, even with its minimal dynamic control.

 The choir section is surprisingly good.
 Though no detailed vows or word-building capabilities are present, the basic oh’s and ah’s with a selection of staccato hits are all quite nice.
 My only wish is for an ADSR envelope as some more flexibility on the note lengths could be useful.

-The String FX section contains a useful selection of hits, fall and the obligatory risers patches all orchestral libraries seem to have these days.
+The String FX section contains a useful selection of hits, falls and obligatory risers patches all orchestral libraries seem to have these days.
 Happily, these are all organic orchestral effects, not synthesised emulations.
 The sound of the full tutti orchestra performing a slow riser is amazing and quite scary sounding – perfect for spooking the neighbours!

 I really cannot find any serious faults with The Orchestra Complete.
 The additional benefits this new edition brings to the table enhance the flexibility of the original in a number of important ways to make the upgrade almost required buying.